bcobo/SIRENA/doc/SIRENAfunctions.rst

             - Select the model of the found pulse from the libary by using the 1st sample of the derivative (*samp1DER*)
             - Dot product between the detected pulse and the pulse template in 3 different lags

-                - If maximum of the dot product found :math:`\Rightarrow` Stop calculating dot products in more lags
+                - If maximum of the dot product found => Stop calculating dot products in more lags
-                - If maximum of the dot product not found :math:`\Rightarrow` Calculate dot products in more lags (number of lags is limited to 5)
+                - If maximum of the dot product not found => Calculate dot products in more lags (number of lags is limited to 5)

-            - If maximum of the dot product not found :math:`\Rightarrow` tstart is the first sample crossing above the threshold (without jitter)
+            - If maximum of the dot product not found => tstart is the first sample crossing above the threshold (without jitter)

                 - Average of the first 4 samples of the derivative
                 - Find model in order to subtract

-            - If maximum of the dot product found :math:`\Rightarrow` Parabola analytically defined :math:`\Rightarrow` Locate the maximum :math:`\Rightarrow` New tstart (with jitter)
+            - If maximum of the dot product found => Parabola analytically defined => Locate the maximum => New tstart (with jitter)

                 - Iterative process in order to extract the best template from the library:
                     - *samp1DER* correction